-This figure below shows a scenario for an API client application on behalf of the user (e.g. RCS client) delete the anonymization token which the server is using on behalf of the user in its communication with an online service (e.g. a chatbot).
+This figure below shows a scenario for an API client application on behalf of the user (e.g. RCS client) delete the anonymization token which the server is using to mask user’s true identity (e.g. MSISDN) in its communication with an online service (e.g. a chatbot).

 The resources: